inspircd/inspircd/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

+---
+name: Feature request
+about: Request that a new feature is added to InspIRCd.
+---

 <!--
 ---------------------------------------------------
 GENERAL SUPPORT INFORMATION
 ---------------------------------------------------

-The GitHub issue tracker is for bug reports and feature requests.
+The GitHub issue tracker is for feature requests ONLY.
 General support can be found at the following locations:

 Docs: https://docs.inspircd.org
 IRC: irc.inspircd.org #inspircd